AMReX-Combustion/PeleC/Docs/sphinx_doc/InputFiles.rst

 The input file specified on the command line is a free-format text file, one entry per row, that specifies input data processed by the AMReX ``ParmParse`` module.

-This file needs to specified along with the execuatable as an `argv` option, for example:
+This file needs to specified along with the executable as an `argv` option, for example:

 ::

 	mpirun -np 64 ./Pele2d.xxx,yyy.ex inputs

-Also, any entry that can be specified in the inputs file can also be specified on the command line; values specified on the command line override values in the inpute file, e.g.:
+Also, any entry that can be specified in the inputs file can also be specified on the command line; values specified on the command line override values in the inputs file, e.g.:

 ::